wbrakowski/AL-Navigator/README.md

 ## 🚀 Features

+### 🔥 New: Smart Variable Ordering
+Variables are now automatically inserted in the correct position according to **Microsoft's AL Language specification**:

+**Automatic Type-Based Sorting:**
+- Complex object types are listed first: Record, Report, Codeunit, XmlPort, Page, Query
+- System types follow: Notification, BigText, DateFormula, RecordId, RecordRef, FieldRef, FilterPageBuilder
+- Simple types (Integer, Text, Boolean, etc.) appear after sorted types
+- Maintains clean, standards-compliant code structure

+**Key Benefits:**
+- 📋 **Standards Compliance**: Follows Microsoft's official AL coding guidelines
+- 🎯 **Better Readability**: Variables grouped by type are easier to scan and understand
+- ✨ **Zero Effort**: Automatic sorting - no manual reorganization needed
+- 🔧 **Works Everywhere**: Applies to both global and local variable sections

+**Example:**
+When you add an `Integer` variable to a section that already contains a `Record`, the Integer is correctly placed after the Record, not at the end of all variables.
+This ensures your code always follows AL best practices.

+---

 ### 🔥 New: Analyze and Optimize Reports
 Analyze and optimize your reports and report extensions from both AL and RDL/RDLC files with a unified, intelligent analyzer: